florez-carlos/crcutil/README.md

 ### crc

--l The location for which to generate the crc

 ```bash
 crcutil crc -l 'C:\path_to_traverse' -o 'C:\path_to_output.json'
 ```
+> [!NOTE]
-This will output a crc.json file in the supplied -o argument or if no -o argument supplied, then to the default output location: <br >
+> This will output a crc.json file in the supplied -o argument.<br >
+> If no -o argument is supplied, then the default output location is: <br >
 - Windows
 ```bash
 C:\Users\<USERNAME>\Documents\crcutil\